 Although various groups within the Lore fight each other, they have a common human enemy: the Order.
 This group, which hides behind science, captures supernaturals, imprisons them, and experiments on them in a variety of horrific ways, including vivisection.
 The Order's ultimate goal is to rid the world of all supernatural beings.
 The leader of the Order is Commander Preston Webb.

 The series has won two RITA awards for best paranormal romance: A Hunger Like No Other in 2007 and Kiss of a Demon King in 2010.

 On Cole's web site, she presents a list of the major characters in the series and a glossary of terms.
-Cole explains what the Accession is in two places on her web site: in the glossary and on her FAQ page for the series.
-Cole plans at least four more books for this series.
+Cole also has an FAQ page for the series.

 Here are the names and species of the happy couples in each book:

 > The Warlord Wants Forever: Nikolai Wroth (Forbearer Vamp) & Myst the Coveted (Valkyrie)

 > Shadow's Claim: Trehan Daciano (Prince of Shadows) & Princess Bettina of Abaddon (half-Sorceress/half-Demon